 Founded in 1947, Defenders of Wildlife is a national non-profit conservation organization dedicated to conserving and restoring native species and the habitats on which they depend.
-Based in Washington, DC, the organization also maintains six regional field offices around the country.
-Defenders is deeply involved in the conservation of marine species and ocean habitats, including the protection and recovery of species that occur in U.S. waters in the Pacific Ocean.
-We submit these comments on behalf of almost 1.2 million members and supporters nationwide.
+Based in Washington, DC, the organization maintains six regional field offices around the country.
+Defenders is deeply involved in the conservation of marine species and ocean habitats, including the protection and recovery of species that occur in U.S. waters in the Atlantic Ocean.
+We submit these comments on behalf of our almost 1.2 million members and supporters nationwide.

-President Trump's Executive Order 13792 directed you to "review" national monuments designated or expanded since January 1, 1996, pursuant to the Antiquities Act of 1906.
-Section 1 of the order, "Policy," states in pertinent part: "[d]esignations should be made in accordance with the requirements and original objectives of the Act and appropriately balance the protection of landmarks, structures, and objects against the appropriate use of Federal lands and the effects on surrounding lands and communities."
+Executive Order 13792 directs you to review national monuments designated or expanded pursuant to the Antiquities Act of 1906 since January 1, 1996.
+Section 1 of the order, "Policy," states in pertinent part: "Designations should be made in accordance with the requirements and original objectives of the Act and appropriately balance the protection of landmarks, structures, and objects against the appropriate use of Federal lands and the effects on surrounding lands and communities."